 You must probe in and try to figure out the role played by the candidate.
 Many candidates brag and lie about the things they have not done, probing in will make them confused and would reveal the reality.

-All candidates are at their best behavior inside the interview room, but you may ask receptionist how he spoke to her.
+All candidates are at their best behaviour inside the interview room, but you may ask the receptionist how he spoke to her.

-You may ask the by passers in parking lot and lobby about his behavior with others.
+You may ask the by passers in parking lot and lobby about his behaviour with others.
 A rude and arrogant person is definitely not a good hire.

 4. Reference check: